JODA-Explore/JODA/functions/ISOBJECT.md

 # ISOBJECT - Type

-Checks wether the attribute is of type object
+Checks whether the attribute is of type object

 ## Input parameters